Tiny-Earth/DemoSite/site/src/intro.md

 Increasing diversity in STEM requires drawing from historically excluded groups of people.
 The future workforce should match the demographics of the world’s citizens, take advantage of underutilized talent in all demographic groups, and make STEM careers readily available to people of all backgrounds.

-Yet inequities in college science education continue to deny opportunities to students who identify as members of underrepresented racial or ethnic minorities, women, LGBTQIA+, or first-generation in college.
-Collectively, we refer to these and other underrepresented groups as historically excluded communities (HECs).
+Yet inequities in college science education continue to deny opportunities to students who identify as members of underrepresented racial or ethnic minorities, women, LGBTQIA2S+, or first-generation in college.
+Collectively, we refer to these and other underrepresented groups as historically excluded communities (HECs) with respect to STEM.

 To achieve an equitable STEM workforce, we must address the structural, individual, intentional, and unintentional biases that discourage HEC students from pursuing STEM.